 What to Expect at a Public Meeting

-Public meetings are generally held on the first Thursday of each month at 6:15pm in the Commission Chambers of the Kenton County Government Center (1840 Simon Kenton Way, Second Floor) in Covington.
-If you are an applicant or adjacent property owner (in the case of a map amendment), you will receive a notification letter prior to the public hearing that states the specific time, date and location of the meeting.
+Kenton County Planning Commission regular meetings are held on the first Thursday of each month at 6:15 p.m.
+Eastern Standard Time (5:15 p.m.
+Central Standard Time) at the Kenton County Government Center, 1840 Simon Kenton Way, Kenton Chambers (2nd Floor), Covington, Kentucky.
+If you are an applicant or adjacent property owner (in the case of a map amendment), you will receive a notification letter before the public hearing that states the specific time, date, and location of the meeting.
 This information is also available on the calendar displayed on the home page.

 Applicants